 There was one major pain point with tracking processors in Axon 3 though.
 Several users noted they had peak performance requirements of their tracking processors.
 They could not always anticipate when these critical moments occurred though.
 Hence we had the request whether it was possible to dynamically scale a tracking processor.

 In Axon 3 this was however not an option.
-Instead it required an operator to shutdown the application entirely, remove the processors old token (note: the token is used to maintain the processors progress), change the configuration for scaling purposes and only then could they start the application again.
+Instead it required an operator to shut down the application entirely, remove the processor's old token (note: the token is used to maintain the processor's progress), change the configuration for scaling purposes, and only then could they start the application again.
 Obviously a rather intricate process, far from allowing dynamic scaling.

 Hence in Axon 4 we introduced a solution to this, which we have called the “split and merge” functionality.
 Through the feature you can split the process into several processes or merge them back together.
 This thus makes dynamic scaling a piece of cake!

 There was still room for improvement when it came to tracking processors though.
 Operators of Axon applications needed information and tooling to correctly control these processors.
 A dashboard allowed for monitoring the state of the processor, so that for example an operator could deduce whether he/she should scale up (or down).
 The tooling in turn was required to actually control the processor in a running system.
-Many of our developers heard these requirements and several client specific versions have been built.
+Many of our developers heard these requirements and several client-specific versions have been built.

 Due to this recurring requirement AxonIQ has started to provide tracking processor monitoring and tooling out of the box.
 Axon Server will create a dedicated page per tracking processor present in your application, showing all the known metrics and the required handles to take control over the processor.
-This provides a one stop shop for operators to check whether splitting or merging is actually needed.
+This provides a one-stop-shop for operators to check whether splitting or merging is actually needed.
 It will even open up the possibility for Axon Server to automatically scale up and down, which we will surely add in a future release.

 3 - Real-time Event Streaming

 Although the Tracking Event Processor is pretty neat, there was still one performance impact which could be tackled.
 In Axon 3, you were confined to using a relational database as the event store.
 The implementation made it so that a tracking processor had to poll the store on its own accord.
-This leads to a situation where tracking processors which reached the end of the event store are constantly checking the database for new events.
+This leads to a situation where tracking processors that reached the end of the event store are constantly checking the database for new events.
 A back-off period is in place of course.
 But still, this was and is a performance impact noted by a multitude of users.

 We felt this could and should be improved on, thus we did so with Axon 4.
 We do this through real-time event streaming, made possible by Axon Server.
 In an Axon plus Axon Server environment, your tracking processor will register itself.
 In turn Axon Server will push any event it receives to the processors immediately, in real-time.
-This approach greatly enhances performance of event handling opposed to the polling approach used with relational databases.
+This approach greatly enhances the performance of event handling as opposed to the polling approach used with relational databases.

 4 - Aggregate Modeling Improvements